PBorocz/raindrop-io-py/README.md

 Python wrapper for the raindrop.io bookmark manager [API](https://developer.raindrop.io/).

-This is probably ready for use yet!
-We're still learning the foibles of creating a repository for public use.

 This is a fork of [python-raindropio](https://github.com/atsuoishimoto/python-raindropio) from [Atsuo Ishimoto](https://github.com/atsuoishimoto).
 I needed a few additions and desired a simple terminal-based UI for interactive work with Raindrop itself.

+## Status

+As the API to Raindrop itself is based on a fork of an existing package, it's reasonably stable (as of this writing, only one minor change is envisioned)

+However, the command-line interface (CLI) is brand new and lacking tests.
+Thus, it's probably **NOT** ready for serious use yet.
+Similarly, real installation support will come when I learn the ins/outs of _package_ creation and distribution.

 ## Requirements